 If you’re found violating any self-directed IRA rules, your IRA could lose its tax-deferred status, be disqualified, and you could face serious tax penalties.
-To steer clear of any trouble, here are the biggest rules to remember.
+In order to fully benefit from your retirement account, it's essential that you understand the in and out of what is a self-directed IRA.
+So, to steer clear of any trouble, here are the biggest rules to remember.

 Self-Directed IRA Investments Not Allowed